List of countries by tertiary education attainment

-This is a list of countries by 25- to 64-year-olds having completed tertiary education as published by the OECD.
-It includes some non-OECD nations.
+These are lists of countries by number of people who attained tertiary education.

 Tertiary education is the educational level following the completion of a school providing a secondary education.
 The World Bank, for example, defines tertiary education as including universities as well as institutions that teach specific capacities of higher learning such as colleges, technical training institutes, community colleges, nursing schools, research laboratories, centers of excellence, and distance learning centers.

+National Statistics

+This is a list of the overall proportion of the population who have attained tertiary education (at least ISCED 5) in each country.
+Whenever possible, the proportion is calculated from only those aged 25 and above, as this largely excludes the people who are still in the process of attaining tertiary education and yields a more accurate percentage.

+2022 OECD data

+This is a list of countries by the proportions of 25- to 64-year-olds having completed tertiary education as published by the OECD.
+This list includes non-OECD member countries: Argentina, Brazil, China, Costa Rica, India, Indonesia, and South Africa.

 2019 OECD data

 This list includes non-OECD member countries: Brazil, China, Costa Rica, Indonesia, Russia, Saudi Arabia, and South Africa.